Goals

 $ xfel exec 0x40000000

-You should be rewarded with a blinking blue act led on the Mango Pi board.
+You should be rewarded with a blinking blue act LED on the Mango Pi board.
+You have just bootloaded your first program!
+To stop execution, reset your Pi.

-You'll be using the breadboard from your kit to wire up simple circuits.
-It is important to understand how the breadboard is internally constructed.
+Grab the breadboard from your parts kit.
+You are going to use it to wire up a simple circuit.
+First, be sure you understand how the breadboard is internally constructed.
 Which holes are connected to which other holes?
 How are the power and ground rails connected?
 Review the section "Anatomy of a Breadboard" in the SparkFun tutorial on breadboard from the pre-lab.

-Take a close look at the power and ground rails.
+Take a close look at the power and ground rails on the long edges.
 There is a break in the marking at the midpoint.
 Testing with a multimeter will confirm that this is a discontinuity in the rail.
 Keep this is mind when wiring connections to the rails.
-The breadboard we have used in previous quarters did not have that break, thus our photos/circuits may look a little different than yours.
+The breadboard we used in previous quarters did not have that break, thus some of the photos/circuits may look a little different than yours.

 Make a circuit on your breadboard for the LED.
-Remember that the LED has a directionality – the longer lead is the anode and the shorter lead is the cathode.
+An LED has a directionality – the longer lead is the anode and the shorter lead is the cathode.
 The voltage from anode to the cathode should be positive.
 If the polarity of voltages are switched, the LED will not light up.
 The LED also needs a current-limiting resistor otherwise it can literally blow up in a fiery, smoky extravaganza!
-There is no directionality to the leads of the resistor.
+A resistor has no directionality and it can be placed ahead or behind the LED in the circuit.

-In the photo below, the cathode of the LED connects to one end of the resistor and the other end of the resistor connects to the the blue ground rail.
-The LED crosses over the middle of the breadboard. (click photo to enlarge)
+In the photo below, the cathode of the LED connects to the resistor which connects to the the blue ground rail.
+The LED itself crosses over the middle of the breadboard. (click photo to enlarge)

 We are just playing with this circuit in lab, so we won't worry about making things tidy and secure.
 When installing a more permanent circuit such as for assignment 1, you can use pliers to make a clean bend in the legs and snip the ends with a cutter so that each component sits neatly on the breadboard.